 The game was written in Hypercard which, according C.M., at the time was being sold as a business tool.
-She says “When I saw HyperCard’s capability, I thought you could tell a story with this.
+They said “When I saw HyperCard’s capability, I thought you could tell a story with this.
 You could tell an interactive story with this.”
-And so she did!
-Over the course of a year, with her patient partner bringing her food and supporting her, she worked on the game: “I worked an eight hour a day job in Silicon Valley, and I would come home and lock myself in our studio room, bedroom, and work on this game just manically, and that went on for a year.”
+And so they did!
+Over the course of a year, with a patient partner bringing then food and supporting them, they worked on the game: “I worked an eight hour a day job in Silicon Valley, and I would come home and lock myself in our studio room, bedroom, and work on this game just manically, and that went on for a year.”

-She and her friend Danny Nicoletta were invited to a symposium hosted by Pac Bell where she presented the game.
-She then explains how “Caper in the Castro” spread from the Bay Area all the way to Europe:
+They and their friend Danny Nicoletta were invited to a symposium hosted by Pac Bell where they presented the game.
+They then explains how “Caper in the Castro” spread from the Bay Area all the way to Europe:

 “After the little symposium, I got approached by this guy, and he says, you know, I run a bulletin board system, an underground bulletin board system in San Francisco and I would love to take your software and put it on there so that people can download it.
 I’m like sure.
 That was how it ended up on the first bulletin board, and from there it just literally organically went places.
 It went all the way across the United States, and then it hopped to Europe.
 Somebody took it over there and it got on their bulletin board systems, and then people over there were slopping it up.
 I would get phone calls, very strange phone calls, at odd hours from people, you know, are you CM Ralph?
 A lot of people just wanted to thank me for it, thank you for doing this and thank you for entertaining us… at one point we guessed that about 250,000 copies had been downloaded over a period of, I think, five years, but, I mean, we had no way of knowing.
 This was simply going by the bulletin board operators, their download statistics and stuff.
 I mean, we’ll really never know, but it went out there.”